Kings of Leon: Going independent and Can We Please Have Fun: 2024–present

 Kings of Leon announced their ninth studio album Can We Please Have Fun on February 22, 2024.
 It was released on May 10, 2024, by LoveTap Records and Capitol Records, their first for those labels.
-The lead single, "Mustang", was released the same day as the album's announcement, followed by "Splitscreen" on March 29th and "Nothing To Do" on April 19th.
+The lead single, "Mustang", was released the same day as the album's announcement, followed by "Splitscreen" on March 29 and "Nothing To Do" on April 19.

 On May 28, 2025, the band cancelled upcoming shows in the UK and Europe, with Caleb sharing a video explaining he had broken his foot in a 'freak accident' and could not tour for eight weeks.
-The band made their return on July 18th, performing three successive nights in support of Zach Bryan at the Metlife Stadium, New Jersey.
-On the third night, Caleb Followill joined Zach Bryan and Bruce Springsteen on stage to perform a cover of Springsteen's "Atlantic City".
+The band made their return on July 18, performing three successive nights in support of Zach Bryan at Metlife Stadium.
+On the third night, Caleb Followill joined Zach Bryan and Bruce Springsteen on stage to perform Springsteen's "Atlantic City".